The Hebrew University Logo

 Course/Module description:

-From the entrepreneur’s perspective, you will receive insights into the VCs perspective that will help guide you in more successfully understanding the fundraising process and thus help you to more successfully raise capital.
+For the entrepreneurs among us, you will receive insights into the VCs perspective that will help guide you in more successfully understanding the fundraising process and thus help you to more successfully raise capital.
 We will also examine the nature of the relationship between investors and entrepreneurs to better understand how to ensure the proper and successful alignment of interests.

 Integrated into the venture material are several essential and fundamental legal topics including, founder’s agreements, fund structure, term sheets, valuation, cap tables, and due diligence.